Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: A Framework for the RPM and Bongard Problems

 Subsequently, Triple-CFN processes each viewpoint equally.

 Subsequently, we designed the new structures for \( g_\omega(q|x) \) and \( g_\theta(k|x) \) as illustrated in the figure \ref{calculation Triple-CFN}.

-The upper half of the figure illustrates the process by which Triple-CFN extracts the features \( k_\beta \) of RPM instances, while the lower half depicts the process of extracting the concepts \( q_\alpha \).

-In the upper half of the figure \ref{calculation Triple-CFN}, it is observable that Triple-CFN initiates from one viewpoint of all images within the $3\times3$ matrix, utilizing a Multi-layer Perceptron (MLP) with a bottleneck structure to extract information from the row direction (as well as the column direction) within this matrix as feature vectors $\{k_\beta| \beta \in [1,M]\}_l$.
-Here, \( l \) represents the identifier for the viewpoint, with \( l \in [1, L] \).
-This MLP, along with the previously mentioned ViT, constitutes the new structure for \( g_\omega(k|x) \).
+The upper half of the figure illustrates the process by which Triple-CFN extracts the features \( k_\beta \) of RPM instances, while the lower half depicts the process of extracting the concepts \( q_\alpha \). \begin{enumerate} \item In the upper half of Figure \ref{calculation Triple-CFN}, it can be observed that Triple-CFN utilizes a Multi-layer Perceptron (MLP) with a bottleneck structure to extract progressive information from both the row and column directions of the $3 \times 3$ multi-viewpoint feature matrix for each viewpoint, generating feature vectors $\{k_\beta | \beta \in [1,M]\}_l$.
+Here, $l$ represents the identifier for the viewpoint, and $l \in [1, L]$.
+This MLP, along with the previously mentioned ViT, constitutes the new structure for $g_\omega(k | x)$.

-In the lower half of the figure \ref{calculation Triple-CFN}, it can be seen that Triple-CFN combines the feature vectors $k_\beta$ extracted from the problem statement with $S$ optimizable vectors, inputting them into the network $g_\omega(q|x)$, which is underpinned by a Transformer-Encoder.
-After processing these vectors through \( g_\omega(q|x) \), by capturing all optimizable vectors from the output of \( g_\omega(q|x) \), it computes the concept vectors \( \{q_\alpha | \alpha \in [1, S] \}_l \).
-The hyperparameter \( S \) determines the number of concept vectors extracted for the RPM problem statement.
+\item In the lower half of Figure \ref{calculation Triple-CFN}, it is shown that Triple-CFN combines the feature vectors $k_\beta$ extracted from the problem statement with $S$ optimizable vectors, and inputs them into the network $g_\omega(q|x)$, which is underpinned by a Transformer-Encoder.
+After processing, it captures all optimizable vectors from the output of $g_\omega(q|x)$ to compute the concept vectors $\{q_\alpha | \alpha \in [1, S]\}_l$.
+The hyperparameter $S$ determines the number of concept vectors extracted for the RPM problem statement.
 In this paper, it is designated as 2.
-However, the implications of assigning a larger value to \( S \) on the performance of the Triple-CFN have not been investigated within the scope of this study.

-With the possession of $\{q_\alpha\}_l$ and $\{k_\beta\}_l$, the \( g_\eta(z|q,k) \) module of Triple-CFN can continue to fulfill its role, where \( g_\eta(z|q,k) \) can continue to utilize the Transformer-Decoder as its backbone.
+However, the implications of assigning a larger value to $S$ on the performance of the Triple-CFN have not been investigated within the scope of this study. \end{enumerate} Given $\{q_\alpha\}_l$ and $\{k_\beta\}_l$, the $g_\eta(z|q,k)$ module of Triple-CFN can fulfill its role, where $g_\eta(z|q,k)$ utilizes the Transformer-Decoder as its backbone.
 After calculating the cross-attention results between $\{q_\alpha\}_l$ and $\{k_\beta\}_l$, a new MLP is used to score these outputs, resulting in $L\times S$ logical scores.
 Subsequently, the sets of $L\times S$ logical scores are averaged to determine the final score.
-The calculation process of final score can be expressed in figure \ref{The calculation process offinal score in Triple-CFN}.
+The calculation process of the final score can be expressed in Figure \ref{The calculation process offinal score in Triple-CFN}.